Short answer

 - The cost of being wrong is low.

 Do not add an agent when a clear FAQ page would solve the problem.
+A well-written page plus a simple chatbot can be more reliable than a flashy workflow that tries to do too much.

 What AI agents add